charvi150507/VITyarthi-Project-/README.md

 🔄 Looping Menu until user chooses to exit

+Key Features
+The system provides a full suite of basic retail inventory operations, structured around a simple menu:

+* Item Creation and Maintenance (CRUD):

+  Add a NEW item (Option 1): Allows entry of a unique ID, name, price, and initial stock.

+  UPDATE the stock level (Option 4): Manages inventory changes by increasing stock (for deliveries) or safely decreasing stock (for sales), with validation to prevent stock from going   below zero.

+  REMOVE an item (Option 5): Permanently deletes a specific product entry by its ID.

+* Information and Reporting:

+  Check AVAILABILITY (Option 2): Provides status updates based on stock levels (e.g., "Plenty in stock," "Running low," or "SOLD OUT").

+  Check PRICE (Option 3): Retrieves and displays the price for a specified Item ID.

+  VIEW all items (Option 6): Displays a neatly formatted table summarizing all products currently in the inventory.

+* Safety and Usability:

+  Input Validation: Uses try-except blocks to handle non-numeric or inappropriate input gracefully, preventing program crashes.

+  CLEAR the entire inventory (Option 7): A high-risk operation requiring explicit text confirmation ('YES') to proceed.

+* EXIT the system (Option 0): Terminates the program cleanly.

 1. Python 3

 The entire project is implemented using Python, chosen for its simplicity and readability.